security-force-monitor/research-handbook/source/units_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 We use classifications to describe the basic nature of a specific unit and to assist investigations of potential linkages between reports of human rights abuses and the Security Force Monitor's dataset.
-As alleged perpetrators are usually identified in general terms of "soldiers" and "police" this field is important as a first step to understand potential linkages between a ``unit``, ``person`` and ``incident``. `Unit Identity: Classification` values are useful supplements to those in the `Unit Relations`_ claim type in connecting different units together.
+As alleged perpetrators are usually identified in general terms of "soldiers" and "police" this field is important as a first step to understand potential linkages between a ``unit``, ``person`` and ``incident``.

-The `Unit Identity: Classification`_ field will contain a mix of standard terms and country-specific terms used to describe security force branches.
-In choosing terms to include in the `Unit Identity: Classification`_ field we try to include terms that are used by country experts as well as those that are common terms.
+The ``:assertion/unit:classifications`` field will contain a mix of standard terms and country-specific terms used to describe security force branches.
+In choosing terms to include in the ``:assertion/unit:classifications`` field we try to include terms that are used by country experts as well as those that are common terms that would be meaningful to a general audience.
 We also try to be economical and create as few, distinct terms as possible.

 Units may have more than one classification.
 Usually this will be when a unit can have both "generic" and "specific" classifications.